Division (military): Infantry division

 Because of the ease and simplicity involved in forming divisions of infantry compared to other formations, infantry divisions have often been the most numerous in historical warfare.
 Most US divisions during World War II were infantry divisions.

 Infantry divisions were also expected to travel by foot from place to place, with transport vehicles or pack horses used to augment their travel.
 Divisions evolved over the course of time.
 For instance, in 1944, Nazi Germany designated some of their infantry formations as Volksgrenadier divisions, which were slightly smaller than the regular divisions, with wider issue of sub-machine guns, automatic and anti-tank weapons to reflect the reality that they were to be used in defensive warfare.
 In 1945, Nazi Germany seconded members of the Kriegsmarine to create "naval divisions", which were of lower quality than the infantry divisions of the Heer.
 They also created "Luftwaffe field divisions" from members of the Luftwaffe.

 Infantry divisions were sometimes given the responsibility of garrison work.
-These were named "frontier guard divisions", "static infantry divisions" and "fortress divisions", and were mainly used by Nazi Germany.
+These were named "frontier guard divisions", "static infantry divisions" and "fortress divisions", and were used often by Nazi Germany.
+The Soviet Union organised Machine-Gun Artillery Divisions of artillery, multiple rocket launchers, and static gun positions for use East of the Urals.
+A 1997 report said they were generally composed of four brigades, though later data suggests this was inaccurate.